Guidebolt/knowledge/docs/business.md

 ## Example: Guidebolt Inc.

 We are federally registered under the Canada Not-for-profit Corporations Act (CNCA).
-Notably, this means that we are a non-stock corporation
+Notably, this means that we are a non-stock corporation with no shareholders and no traditional equity system.

 We required extraprovincial registration with Ontario.